LearnersGuild/learning-os/GLOSSARY.md

 TODO: Define Challenge

+# Chapter

+A group of cohorts that share their skills with each other.
+Chapter is a game object.

 # Cohort

 A group of players starting at the same location, on the same day.
 Cohorts can be made up of 1 or more pods.
+A cohort belongs to one Chapter.
 They are a game object.

 # Craft